0xlarmideh/0xlarmideh/README.md

 **Here's a quick summary about me**:

-- 😊 I’m looking for help with open source projects, hackathons and entry-level opportunities.
+- 😊 I’m looking for help with open source projects, hackathons and mid-level opportunities.
 - 💼 Job interests: Software Engineer, Front-end Engineer, Full-stack Engineer.
-- 📫 You can [view my resume](https://dub.sh/IDw51hp) and contact me by emailing busarioyewole@gmail.com.
+- 📫 You can [view my resume](https://drive.google.com/file/d/1AAQF5aQFqw70HG3p3sXzp_I-JsVKuN2B/view?usp=sharing) and contact me by emailing busarioyewole@gmail.com.
 - 🌐 You can have a look at my portfolio website [here](https://larmideh.vercel.app/)

-My stack is : HTML, CSS, ES6 JavsScript, ReactJS, NextJs, VueJS, TailWind CSS, Material UI, SASS, TypeScript, NodeJs, ExpressJs.

 ---